Gyann-z/BOV/README.md

 Visually Enhanced Text Embedding
 ---
 The code of TVS is based on [ASTER](https://github.com/ayumiymk/aster.pytorch).
+The visually derived text feature (V-Text) can be downloaded as follows.

 | Datasets | Features |
 |----------|----------|